Jompra/Plntify-Swapshop/README.md

 Once this is added take a look at it in [My Profile](https://plntify.herokuapp.com/profile) from the nav bar.

 You can edit plants in your own portfolio from their respective page.
 Navigating to someone else's plant will allow you to make an offer to swap their plant for one that you own.
-Once you both accept the offer and discuss your plans to swap them, they will both be removed from their respective portfoios.
+Once you both accept the offer and discuss your plans to swap them, they will both be removed from their respective portfolios.

 <img src="https://github.com/Jompra/sei-group-project/blob/master/Readme%20Assets/Offer%20Box.png" alt="Make an Offer Box" width="250" />

 It's also possible to take a look at all of the plants in your area from the map view.
 Clicking on their cards will take you to the respective plant's page.